jjeskovs/liri-node-app/README.md

 LIRI Bot is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

+## Getting Started
+1. Clone the repository
+2. Install Node.js
+3. Install all the dependency by running the
+<pre>npm install</pre>

+4. Obtain API key for Spotify (https://developer.spotify.com/documentation/web-api/)

 <h2>Technology used: </h2>

 * Node-Spotify-API